jfpoilpret/vscode-fastarduino/README.md

 No issues have been reported sofar, but any problem or request for enhancement can be submitted to [the project site on GitHub](https://github.com/jfpoilpret/vscode-fastarduino/issues).

 ## Release Notes

+### 0.4.0

+- Now supports only VSCode 1.17 and above
+- Extension is not a preview anymore
+- Improved serial selection to always allow direct input by selecting "Other..."
+- Improved README documentation (mention `.fastarduino` special marker file)
+- Uses new VSCode 1.17 Task API
+- Added ASL2.0 license and copyright headers to source code files

 ### 0.3.0